Who are the Institutional Holders in C.H. Robinson Worldwide Inc. (CHRW)?

 C.H.
 Robinson Worldwide Inc. (CHRW): Who are the competitors?

-The company’s main competitors (and peers) include Old Dominion Freight Line Inc. (ODFL) that is trading 14.31% up over the past 12 months and Expeditors International of Washington Inc. (EXPD) that is 2.11% higher over the same period.
+The company’s main competitors (and peers) include Old Dominion Freight Line Inc. (ODFL) that is trading 21.52% up over the past 12 months and Expeditors International of Washington Inc. (EXPD) that is 6.13% higher over the same period.
 J.B.
-Hunt Transport Services Inc. (JBHT) is 1.28% up on the 1-year trading charts.
+Hunt Transport Services Inc. (JBHT) is -0.05% down on the 1-year trading charts.